google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets/index.markdown

 1. Click the layout toggle in the top-left corner of DevTools.
 1. Click on the **Snippets** panel.

-The video below shows how to navigate to the Snippets panel.
-The **Sources** tab is clicked, then the layout toggle in the top-left corner is clicked, then the **Snippets** panel is clicked.

 {% animation /web/tools/chrome-devtools/debug/animations/access-snippets.mp4 %}

 ## Create Snippets